iterative/katacoda-scenarios/examples/synced-storage/intro.md

 them.

 In this example we will see how to achieve this with the help of a SSH storage and `rsync`.
-Yes, SSH is one the storage types that is already supported by DVC, and normally we don't need to do this.
+Yes, SSH is one of the storage types that is already supported by DVC, and normally we don't need to do this.
 But we are using it just as an example, since SSH is easy to be used for an interactive tutorial.
 Once you understand how it works, it should be easy to implement it for other storage types.

 <p align="center">
 <img src="/dvc/courses/examples/synced-storage/assets/synced-storage.png">